GoogleCloudPlatform/gcr-cleaner/README.md

 docker run -it us-docker.pkg.dev/gcr-cleaner/gcr-cleaner/gcr-cleaner-cli
 ```

+You can use the environmental variable `GCRCLEANER_TOKEN` to specify the
+authentication token.

 ## I just want the container!

 You can build the container yourself using the included Dockerfile.